-- Technology will be designed for medium and heavy-duty engines for truck and construction equipment.
+- Technology is designed for medium and heavy-duty engines for truck and construction equipment.

 - Engines will reduce vehicle and machine redevelopment timelines, with the retention of existing driveline components.

-- A key deliverable will be to demonstrate a zero CO₂ commercial vehicle solution using an internal combustion engine.
+- The project will demonstrate a zero CO₂ commercial vehicle solution using an internal combustion engine.

 - Successful completion will lead to a significant uplift in the UK-sourced ICE supply chain – ensuring that the UK is at the forefront of this key emerging technology – and will further enable innovations in fuel injection, combustion, thermal management and advanced materials.
 It will also lead to further technology solutions for decarbonisation, by complementing the introduction of hydrogen fuel cell and battery electric powertrains.

 - Total project value £14.6 million, with £7.2 million funded through the APC.